CURRENT STUDENTS

-—All students in the Biological Sciences major are matched with an Academic Advisor around mid-October or after Spring Break during their first (Fall or Spring) semester at the University.
+—enrolled in the Biological Sciences Program are matched with an academic advisor around mid-October or after Spring Break during their first Fall or Spring semester at the University.

 TUES, SEPT 2nd » 2-4PM